-Mostly whole chipotles are used but rehydrated.
-Remove the stems and place the chillies in warm water for about half an hour.
+Mostly whole Chipotles are used rehydrated.
+Remove the stems and place the chilies in warm water for about half an hour.

-By drying and smoking these chilies are quite concentrated in the taste and quite spicy – when dosing caution is called!
+When drying and smoking these chilies – dosing caution is called!

 When chopping Chipotle pods you should wear gloves, Avoid inhaling Chipotle powder.

-As with all dried chillies (and chili powder), it is advisable to keep them airtight in a cool, dark place.
+As with all dried chilies (and chili powder), it is advisable to keep them airtight in a cool, dark place.